 The Board of the Sligo Woods Civic Association consists of five officers and one at-large member, with the immediate past-president having an ex officio role.

 5.2.1 President – The President: a) directs and coordinates the programs and activities of the Civic Association; b) oversees the making of the agendas for regular and special meetings and for their distribution in reasonable advance to the membership; c) presides over meetings of the Association and of the Board; d) oversees the Association’s electronic communications; and e) represents the Civic Association to external bodies, including the communication of Association contacts to the Planning Department of Montgomery County.
 The President may temporarily delegate the execution of any of the President’s responsibilities to another Board member.

 5.2.2 Vice President – The Vice President: a) assumes the duties of the President in the absence of the President or when so designated by the President; and b) serves as the primary liaison between the Board and the various authorized activities, initiatives, projects, and events of the Association.

-5.2.5 At-Large Members -There are two At-Large positions on the Board.
-Members At-Large are voting members of the Board (but not officers), and they undertake areas of responsibility and specific tasks, as agreed by the Board.
+5.2.6 At-Large Member – There is one At-Large position on the Board.
+The Member At-Large is a voting member of the Board (but not an officer), and undertakes areas of responsibility and specific tasks, as agreed by the Board.